Managing Access to the Customer Portal: To Create User Roles for a Customer’s Employees

 10. On the form toolbar, click Save.

-In the following step, you will change access to some of the forms to give the role fewer privileges.
+In the following step, you will change this role’s access to some of the forms to give the role fewer privileges.

 Step 2: Defining the Proper Access Rights for the Customer User Role

 In this step, you will make changes to the Customer User role, which you have created.
-On the Access Rights by Role (SM201025) form, do the following:
+While you are still viewing the Customer User role on the Access Rights by Role (SM201025) form, do the following:

-You have created two new roles by copying an existing role.
+You have created two user roles by copying an existing role.
 You have also changed the access rights of one of the new roles to some Customer Portal forms.